JacobHA/RLC-SoftQBounding/README.md

 ## FA experiments

 ### reproduce the finetuned results
-1. Run the best hparams for an environmnet
+1. Run the best hparams for an environment
 ```python experiments.py --env_id=CartPole-v1```

 2. plot the results for the spcific environment
 ```python tb_plotter.py --env_id=CartPole-v1```

 ### re-run the hparam sweep
-1. Run the hparam sweep for an environmnet
+1. Run the hparam sweep for an environment
 ```python experiments.py --env_id=CartPole-v1 --do_sweep=True```
 2. extract the best hparams logged with wandb
 ```python wandb_best_hparams.py --env_id=CartPole-v1 --entity=your_wandb_entity```